ship-components/react-dropdown-menu/README.md

 2. `npm test`

 ## History
-* 0.6.0 - Fixed positioning bug with fixed position containers
+* 1.1.0 - Fixed positioning bug with fixed position containers
+* 1.0.1 - Updated babel preset to env
 * 0.5.0 - Removed ReactDOM.findDOMNode which allows compatibility with React 16
 * 0.4.0 - Updates to the latest babel configurations (babel-preset-env)
 * 0.3.0 - Updates to React 15, Implements basic tests and fixes the dropdown UI bug to prevent the component to be cutoff